 Diana’s pastiche of a tourist poster prompts the viewer not only to contrast the different kinds of camps but to think about different reasons for travel and to reflect on the experiences of forced migration, both past and present.
 As with her other pieces, the charm and attractiveness of Diana’s artwork draws us into story that has many layers.
 This poster does not look at first glance like conflict art; but it arguably paints a much more telling picture of war and its effects than any representation of pitched battle or photograph of a bombed-out city.

 We learnt so much from Diana in our podcast conversation – about traditional habits of visualising war as well as the more expansive approach that she is taking through her art.
-Do listen when the episode is released!
-You can learn more about her art by visiting her website, www.dianaforster.com; and if you live in the Oxford area, you will be able to view her art in person (pandemic restrictions permitting) when her latest exhibition opens in September 2021 at The North Wall Arts Centre.
+You can listen to the episode here; and you can learn more about Diana’s art by visiting her website, www.dianaforster.com; and if you live in the Oxford area, you will be able to view her art in person (pandemic restrictions permitting) when her latest exhibition opens in September 2021 at The North Wall Arts Centre.

 Alice König, 31.3.21